tombee/conductor/docs/faq.md

 brew install conductor
 ```

-For other methods, see the [Installation Guide](getting-started/installation.md).
+For other methods, see the [Getting Started Guide](getting-started/).

 ### Why isn't the conductor command found after installation?